 - Florida Super Lawyers; personal injury law.
 (Ballots are sent to experienced lawyers, who are asked “to nominate the best lawyers they’ve personally observed in action.”
 Only 5% of Florida attorneys are selected).

 - Florida’s Top Lawyers; personal injury law.
 (This exclusive list is compiled by Florida Monthly magazine based upon independent voting).

 - “AV” rated by Martindale-Hubbell.
 (This independent rating, determined by other lawyers and judges, is the highest possible for both legal ability and general ethical standards.
 The Martindale Directory was first published in 1868).

 Civic & Personal:

-Mickey proudly serves on the following Boards: The Boys & Girls Club (Wellington, FL), Wellington Community Foundation, Central Palm Beach County Community Foundation, Central Palm Beach County Chamber of Commerce and the American Board of Trial Advocates (Palm Beach Chapter).
+Mickey proudly serves on the following Boards: The Boys & Girls Club (Wellington, FL), Wellington Community Foundation, Central Palm Beach County Community Foundation, Central Palm Beach County Chamber of Commerce, and the American Board of Trial Advocates (Palm Beach Chapter).
 He is also a member of the Rotary Club of Wellington and the Palms West Planning Committee.
-Mickey is otherwise involved in several other charitable causes.
-Mickey has been married for over 33 years to Elizabeth Smith, a retired public school teacher in Wellington – where they have lived for many years.
-His hobbies include travel (all continents visited except Antarctica), golf, Miami Dolphins football, Duke basketball, and Virginia Tech football.
+Mickey is otherwise involved in several other charitable and community causes.
+Mickey has been married for over 35 years to Elizabeth Smith, a retired public school teacher in Wellington – where they have lived for many years.
+His hobbies include travel (all continents visited), Miami Dolphins football, Duke basketball, and Virginia Tech football.
 During his career as a skydiver, Mickey accumulated over 2,800 jumps and over 48 hours of freefall time.
 Nevertheless, he finds nothing more thrilling than presenting a case to a jury.